Hansmu/terraform-tutorial/Readme.md

 * list - ["tomato", "biscuit"], 0 indexed
 * map - {name = "Mabel", age = 420}
 * number - 69

+A count can be used to create multiple resources of the same configuration.
+You simply add the count property to a resource.
+Where count is set, an additional count object is available in expressions.